 (7) The actions referred to in paragraph 3 can be brought without the plaintiff having to initiate an opposition procedure before the European Patent Office.

-In the case of pending opposition proceedings before the European Patent Office, any party to an action before the Court shall inform the Court when it has requested accelerated proceedings before the European Patent Office.
+(8) Any party shall inform the Court of any pending limitation or opposition proceedings before the European Patent Office, and of any request for accelerated processing before the European Patent Office.
 The Court may stay its proceedings when a rapid decision may be expected from the European Patent Office.